klauer/epics-sumo-mirror/doc/sumo-install.rst

 Disadvantages:

-- Only you can use this install.
+- Only you can use this installation.
-- You must have the correct settings of the environment variables PATH and PYTHONPATH.
+- You need the correct settings of environment variables PATH and PYTHONPATH.

 For installing sumo this way, enter::